-Coping with not getting a job offer can be broken down into three parts: getting over the rejection, analysis of your candidacy, and moving forward with your job search.
+Moving on after not getting a job offer can be broken down into three parts:

-Despite any urges you might have, don't say anything negative to the employer because you may want to apply to the organization again in the future.
-Sometimes it's hard to know exactly why a candidate was rejected and it could be you were too qualified.
+And whatever you do, resist the urge to say anything negative to the hiring manager.
+You never know whether you might want to apply to the organization again in the future.
+Sometimes it's hard to know exactly why a candidate was rejected, and it could be that you were over-qualified.
 If that's the case, the employer may come back at a later date with a better job offer.

-Also, keep in mind that maybe the hiring manager was right, and this job wasn't the best fit for you and you wouldn't have worked out.
+Also, keep in mind that maybe the hiring manager was right, and this job wasn't the best fit for you, and you wouldn't have worked out or been happy in the role.
 In that case, the company did you a favor by not hiring you.